ava-labs/avalanche-docs/docs/tooling/cli-guides/node-ssh.md

 }
 ```

-## Executing command on single node
+## Executing command on Single node

 As we all know command can be executed on single node similar to the examples above
 To execute ssh command on a single node, use `<nodeID>`, `<IP>` or `<instanceID>` instead of `<clusterName>` as an argument.
 For example: